 10. Provide adequate support and resources

-Implementing and maintaining an EMS that delivers continual environmental performance improvement will draw on your organisation’s staff and other resources.
+Implementing and maintaining an EMS that delivers continual environmental performance improvement will draw on your organisation’s staff time and other resources.

 Other resource requirements, eg financial, technological, human or material, will depend on your organisation’s activities and processes and the aims set out in the environmental policy.
+Implementing the EMS may identify issues that require additional resources to reduce impacts or may identify technical solutions that save money over time.

 11. Document information